apoorvagnihotri/apoorv-path-appointment-book/SIMPLIFIED_EMAIL_SYSTEM.md

 ## Security: Role-Based Access Control (RBAC) 🛡️

-To prevent unauthorized access to admin pages (`/booking-dashboard`, `/assign-booking/*`), a role-based access control system has been implemented.
+To prevent unauthorized access to admin pages (`/booking-dashboard`), a role-based access control system has been implemented.
+The `/assign-booking/*` route is secured by a unique token.

 1.  **User Roles**:
     *   A `role` column was added to the `profiles` table.